 08 May Video Introductions on LinkedIn

 Welcome back to another Spark Social Report by Spark Growth!
-This week, LinkedIn introduced some new interview preparation tools, and Instagram announced it will be testing new text fonts for Stories.
+This week, LinkedIn introduced some new interview preparation tools like video introductions, and Instagram announced it will be testing new text fonts for Stories.
 Read more for further social media updates!

 LinkedIn announced it is accelerating the launch of two new interview preparation tools aimed at helping users make a good first impression on potential employers.
 First, the platform is testing “Video Introductions,” a feature that hiring managers can request as part of the hiring process.
 Applicants will then be able to respond with a video or written copy of their introduction.